-- Students who are absent are not permitted to attend practice, after school workouts, and/or contests. - Students who come to school unexcused after 10:00 am will not be permitted to attend practice, after school workouts, and/or contests [LM1].
-The Athletic Director will notify coaches as needed. - Students who have an excused late arrival will be permitted to attend practice, after school workouts, and/or contests at the discretion of the Athletic Director. - Patterns of absences or tardiness may affect the student's ability to continue to participate in Vertus athletic programs as recommended by the Athletic Director.
+- Absent students are not permitted to attend practice, after-school workouts, or contests. - Students who come to school unexcused after 10:00 am will not be permitted to attend practice, after-school workouts, or contests.
+The Athletic Director will notify coaches as needed. - Students who have an excused late arrival will be permitted to attend practice, after-school workouts, or contests at the discretion of the Athletic Director. - Patterns of absences or tardiness may affect the student's ability to continue participating in Vertus athletic programs as recommended by the Athletic Director.
 The Principal will make final determinations.

-Behavior: Student who participate in athletic programs at Vertus High School are expected to follow all school rules.
+Behavior: The expectation is that students who participate in athletic programs at Vertus High School follow all school rules.

-- Consequences for being sent to 207 or other disciplinary infractions will be at the discretion of the Athletic Director and communicated to the coach accordingly. - Students who go to 207 four or more times in a week will miss the next scheduled contest[LM2]. - Patterns of being sent to 207 may affect the student's ability to continue to participate in Vertus athletic programs[LM3] as determined by the Athletic Director. - Students who have been suspended are not permitted to attend practice, after school workouts, and/or contests until the end of their suspension.
+- Consequences for being sent to 207 or other disciplinary infractions will be at the discretion of the Athletic Director and communicated to the coach accordingly. - Students who go to 207 four or more times in a week will miss the next scheduled contest. - Patterns of being sent to 207 may affect the student's ability to continue participating in Vertus athletic programs as determined by the Athletic Director. - Suspended students are not permitted to attend practice, after-school workouts, or contests until the end of their suspension.

-Academics: Students who participate in athletic programs at Vertus High School are expected to be on track in their Edgenuity courses.
+Academics: The expectation is that students who participate in athletic programs at Vertus High School are on track in their Edgenuity courses.

 - Students who fall behind in two or more Edgenuity courses must attend one of the offered teacher office hours until they are back on track.
-Coaches will be notified of students in need of mandatory office hours attendance by the Athletic Director. - Students who continuously fall behind in more than two Edgenuity courses may affect the students' ability to continue to participate in Vertus athletic programs[LM4].
+Coaches will be notified of students in need of mandatory office hours attendance by the Athletic Director. - Students who continuously fall behind in more than two Edgenuity courses may affect the student's ability to continue to participate in Vertus athletic programs.

-Participation: Students who participate in athletic programs at Vertus High School are expected to get re-qualified each sports season.
+Participation: Students participating in athletic programs at Vertus High School are expected to get requalified each sports season.
 Students must be re-qualified before they can try out for any athletic program.

-- Participation is not guaranteed - Depending on student interest cuts may become a factor at the end of try outs - Playing time will be at the discretion of the Coach - Parent concerns should first be directed to the Coach - Parent concerns that are not resolved or further concerns should be directed to the Athletic Director
+- Participation is not guaranteed - Depending on student interest, cuts may become a factor at the end of tryouts - Playing time will be at the discretion of the Coach - Parents should first direct concerns to the Coach - Parents should then direct unresolved concerns or further concerns to the Athletic Director

-To get re-qualified students need:
+To get re-qualified, students need:

-- An updated physical exam (within 1 year) on file - Current immunizations on file - Medical eligibility form signed by a parent - Doctor orders for inhaler, epi-pen, and/or restriction clearance (if applicable) - Glasses for vision test (if applicable)
+- Register for the sport online at: - Familyid.com/organizations/vertus-high-school-rochester-ny - Registration opens 30 days before the start of the season - An updated physical exam (within one year) on file - Current immunizations on file - Medical eligibility form signed by a parent - Doctor orders for an inhaler, epi-pen, or restriction clearance (if applicable) - Glasses for vision test (if applicable)